-8 Ways to Feel Better About Your Body Right This Minute
+8 Ways to Like Your Body More Right This Minute

 Some days we wake up feeling not great about what we see in the mirror.
 For some of us, body dissatisfaction may even be a constant feeling that we’ve just learned to live with.
 Over the years I’ve looked in my mirror and seen many different versions of myself, some that I’ve liked and others that I’ve hated.
 Getting to a neutral place or one where you love and accept yourself as you are is hard, hard work.
 Here are some techniques that help me when I start to feel negative about my body: